dommrqz/ap-labs/challenges/grand-prix/architecture/architecture.md

 - Thread manager: the code in C that manages all threads.
 It includes its corresponding functions to run each thread, lock variables and write in our files.
 - Init file: the initial setup file on which the graphical interface is built.
 It includes the number of cars and number of laps.
 - Status file: the file that includes the current status of the car and is written by each thread.
 It includes: the car name, its x and y coordinates, a value that sets if it should turn around or not, and a value that sets if it is running or not.
-- Coordinates.h: the defined coordinates of the path of each car, put into three different arrays that each thread iterates depending on the car it represents.
+- Coordinates: the defined coordinates of the path of each car, and which each thread iterates depending on the car it represents.
 - Raspberry PI: the first hardware part.
 A microcontroller that is the mean of connection between the code logic and the LCD screen.
 - LCD screen: the other hardware part.
 An LCD screen that dosplays the results of the race.